Parliamentary.ai

 Description

-The bill amends Section 6(3)(b) of the Human Rights Act 1998, which deals with acts of public authorities.
-It lists factors to be considered when deciding if a function is "public":
+The bill amends section 6(3)(b) of the Human Rights Act 1998, which deals with the actions of public authorities.
+It outlines specific factors to consider when deciding if a function is "public" in nature.
+These factors include:

-• The public interest in the function.
+• The level of public interest in the function.

-• State payments for the function.
+• The extent of state funding for the function.

 Government Spending